Congo River Journey - Mbandaka to Lisala

 The Congo River

 The Congo is central Africa’s greatest geographical feature, an enormous body of water snaking its way through the rainforest to disgorge its contents into the Atlantic Ocean.
 Acting as a massive drainage channel for the rainforests of the Congo Basin, it is measures almost 3000 miles in length, is the second most powerful river in the world after the Amazon and is also the deepest river in the world.
-The Congo is fed by a number of other rivers, each giants in their own right but which pale into insignificance in comparison – the Lualaba and the Oubangi among others.
+The Congo is fed by a number of other rivers, each giant in their own right but which pale into insignificance in comparison – the Lualaba and the Oubangi among others.
 The river was first discovered by Europeans in the 15th century when Portuguese sailors noticed that the water was fresh some miles out into sea, prompting them to investigate and so ‘discover’ the river.
 The river was however unexplored for many centuries, largely due to unnavigable rapids not far into the interior.
 A British expedition sent in the 19th century explored 150 miles further than had been done before but failed to make further progress.
 The first known European to chart the course of the river was the famous explorer HM Stanley.
 Setting out with a caravan provided by Arab slave traders, Stanley and his men faced warlike and cannibalistic tribes, sickness, lack of supplies and exhaustion, and often had to carry their boats through the jungle when they came to rapids and waterfalls.
 Despite huge difficulties, Stanley eventually emerged at the Atlantic Ocean.
 Travelling on the river today is of course nowhere near as hard as it was then, but make no mistake, this is still a challenging journey where few western travellers have trod.
 Those lucky enough to travel through this region will discover cultures largely untouched by the outside world – a rare thing in this day and age.

 Day 14 – Lisala

 Lisala is the home town of the former President Mobutu and the half way point between Mbandaka to Kisangani.
 Transfer to Lisala’s airport for a scheduled flight back to Kinshasa.
 Hotel Ixoras or similar.
 (B)

 Day 16 - Kinshasa